To see more items, click left or right arrow.

 >>> items = [1, 2, 3, 4, 5] >>> squared = >>> for x in items: squared.append(x ** 2) >>> squared [1, 4, 9, 16, 25] >>>

-Since this is such a common operation.
-We have a built-in feature that does most of the work for us.
+Since this is such a common operation, actually, we have a built-in feature that does most of the work for us.
 The map(aFunction, aSequence) function applies a passed-in function to each item in an iterable object and returns a list containing all the function call results.

 >>> items = [1, 2, 3, 4, 5] >>> >>> def sqr(x): return x ** 2 >>> list(map(sqr, items)) [1, 4, 9, 16, 25] >>>